hamza-amjad10/Image-Augmentation-Pipeline/README.md

 # Image Augmentation Pipeline

-This project demonstrates **image augmentation** using TensorFlow/Keras.
+This project demonstrates how to perform **image augmentation** using TensorFlow/Keras.
+Image augmentation helps increase the diversity of a dataset by applying random transformations, which is useful for improving machine learning model performance.
-Image augmentation is a key technique in **machine learning (ML)** and **deep learning (DL)** workflows, as it increases the size and diversity of the training dataset, helping models generalize better and avoid overfitting.

 ---